LLM-based Discriminative Reasoning for Knowledge Graph Question Answering: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel LLM-based discriminative reasoning method, LDR, to address the existing issues of generation-based KGQA methods.
-Experimental results show that by adopting discriminative strategies, the LDR method not only enhances the capability of LLMs to retrieve question-related subgraphs but also alleviates ungrounded reasoning caused by hallucinations in the generation process.
+In this paper, we propose a novel LLM-based reasoning framework READS to reformulate KGQA process, aiming to alleviate the hallucination issues in existing generative methods and enhance the LLM's reasoning capability.
+Experimental results proves our claim that by decomposing KGQA and adopting designed discriminative strategies, we can enhances the capability of LLMs to retrieve question-related subgraphs and mitigate ungrounded reasoning results caused by hallucinations in the generation process.